linslin/PHPUnit-selenium-HTMLGallery/README.md

 3. A HTML-Gallery will be created in build/reports/selenium/gallery/

 ## License
-phpunit-seleniumGallery is released under MIT license.
+phpunit-seleniumGallery is released under GNU (GPL-3.0) license.